MicahRoberton/CSE-143-Final-XPRES/JFaceRecognition/src/README.txt

 		Click Existing local repository and then click Next.

-		Click Add to choose to browse to a local repository where you have the downloaded unzipped github file.
-Add it to local repositories list and select               		   it.
+		Click project from git to choose to browse to a local repository where you have the downloaded unzipped github file.
 Click Next.

 		In the Wizard for project import section, click Import existing Eclipse project.
 Click Next.